Scott-Barnett/AlternativePy/README.md

 source $HOME/.bashrc
 ```
 ## Removal Instructions
 If you decide you no longer want AlternativePy installed, simply remove that line from your .bashrc and run the `source` command again.
-Also remove the $HOME/.AlternativePy folder.
+Also remove the <DESTINATION_DIR> folder.
 ## Usage
 ### Version Installation
 ```